 330 Special Topics in Computer Science (3) (Prerequisite: Permission of school) As Needed.
 In-depth study of an area of interest in computer science.
 Different areas of study will be offered.
 Must have a 2.25 grade point average or higher in all courses which are required in the computer science major or minor.
-May be taken twice for academic credit with departmental approval.
+May be taken twice for academic credit only if special topics are different and with departmental approval.